Monero Classic (XMC) Price Hits $0.36 on Major Exchanges

-Monero Classic (XMC) traded up 0.4% against the U.S. dollar during the 1 day period ending at 22:00 PM Eastern on August 31st.
-One Monero Classic coin can now be bought for approximately $0.36 or 0.00001808 BTC on popular cryptocurrency exchanges.
-Over the last seven days, Monero Classic has traded up 0.3% against the U.S. dollar.
-Monero Classic has a total market capitalization of $7.00 million and approximately $16,307.00 worth of Monero Classic was traded on exchanges in the last 24 hours.
+Monero Classic (XMC) traded down 0.7% against the U.S. dollar during the 1 day period ending at 11:00 AM Eastern on September 4th.
+One Monero Classic coin can now be bought for approximately $0.36 or 0.00001819 BTC on popular cryptocurrency exchanges.
+Over the last seven days, Monero Classic has traded down 2.1% against the U.S. dollar.
+Monero Classic has a total market capitalization of $6.88 million and approximately $17,771.00 worth of Monero Classic was traded on exchanges in the last 24 hours.

 Here’s how similar cryptocurrencies have performed over the last 24 hours: